 The narrative has its allure and its payoffs.
 In our present social and political climate, you gain power when you establish yourself as a victim.
 The victim card helps those who know how to play it to their advantage, but it fetters many others from disadvantaged circumstances.

 4. The immigrant’s story

 There are over 4 million black immigrants living in America.
 People of color who immigrate to America have an advantage—they have not been raised on the narrative—quite the opposite.
 They see opportunity in America like nowhere else on Earth.
 Yes, they know there is racism in America, that they will be black in a predominantly white society, but they don’t choose to let it get in their way.
-Compared to the circumstances they left behind, where real hopelessness is a fact of life, America offers unlimited opportunity.
-To the immigrant, racism is real but irrelevant.
+Compared to the circumstances of real hopelessness they left behind, America offers unlimited opportunity.
+To many immigrants, racism is real but something that can be overcome.

 This is not the Jim Crow America of 1950.
 We have made enormous progress on race.
 I say resist the temptation to be a victim, to be defeatist and cynical.
-America is a big hearted, loving nation of powerful moral ideals unique in the world.
-For blacks, the full realization of those ideals came slowly.
-First in the genius of our founding documents, then the Emancipation Proclamation, and finally the Civil Rights and Voting Rights Acts.
-But it came.
-Take a seat at the table of opportunity in America.
+I believe America is a big hearted, loving nation of powerful moral ideals unique in the world.
+For black people, the full realization of those ideals is coming slowly.
+First in the genius of our founding documents, then the Emancipation Proclamation, and the Civil Rights and Voting Rights Acts. it will come and African Americans should take a seat at the table of opportunity in America.